-How to turn senseless sets of disordered symbols, questions marks or squares, displaying at your digital audio player, into proper Title, Artist, Album, and other music info?
+How to turn senseless sets of disordered symbols, questions marks or squares, displaying in your digital audio player into proper Title, Artist, Album, and other improperly encoded music metadata?

 1. Open audio files with Amvidia Tag Editor for Mac.

 2. Press ⌘+⌥+↑, or choose "View / Columns / Show All" in the main menu to ensure that Tag Editor will fix encoding in all tags' columns.

 3. Select rows or columns with wrong-encoded tags using keyboard shortcuts or select with the menu as it is shown below: